 CRB will be available starting September 27, 2020 for a period of one year.
-It provides $400 per week for up to 26 weeks to eligible workers who are self-employed or not eligible for Employment Insurance.
+It provides $500 per week for up to 26 weeks to eligible workers who are not eligible for Employment Insurance.
 It is for individuals who have stopped working due to Covid-19 or whose income have been reduced due to Covid-19.

 CRCB will be available starting September 27th for a period of one year.
 It provides $500 per week before taxes for up to 38 weeks to eligible workers who have had to stop work or significantly reduce their hours to care for a family member for reasons related to Covid-19.
 Examples include people who need to care for their children because of school or daycare closures.
 Workers must not be eligible for other supports.